Guillaumecorbisier/blogdown.source/content/post/getting-started.md

 # Type of colorblindness
 It exist three light and one heavy type of colorblidness.

-- Acromatopsy: can not seen any color
+- Acromatopsy: can not seen any color.

 - Deuteranopian: people who cant see green.

 - Protanopian: people who cant see red.

 - Tritanopian: people who cant blue.

 All mutation are caused by a lost of color receptor in the eye.